Software

 Software for the telescope

-• ASCOM (Astronomy Common Object Model): Compatibility software that enables different parts of the rig to speak to each other in a common language.
+• ASCOM (Astronomy Common Object Model): Compatibility software that enables different parts of telescope rigs to speak to each other in a common language,

 • EQMOD allows my PC to communicate directly with my SkyWatcher mounts.
 Not needed for the ZWO AM5n.